ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Updated R2API dependency to 5.0.6 (now using split assembly).
 - Updated TILER2 dependency to 7.3.3.
 - Updated BepInExPack dependency to 5.4.2103.

-**3.5.0**

-- Item Drones now support holding more than 1 item type.
-	- `public ItemIndex ItemDrone.ItemDroneWardPersist.index` is now obsolete and will have no effect.
-	- `public int ItemDrone.ItemDroneWardPersist.count` is now obsolete and will have no effect.
-	- Added `public int[] ItemDrone.ItemDroneWardPersist stacks {get; private set;}` (populated via `ItemCatalog.RequestItemStackArray()`).
-	- Added `public void ItemDrone.ItemDroneWardPersist.AddItems(ItemIndex ind, int count)`.
-- Added Spare Drone Parts IDRs to Item Drone and Bulwark Drone.
-- Item Drone now supports the Dronemeld mod (requires Dronemeld 1.3.0 or later).
-- Fixed bad armature/animation setup (extraneous 90-degree rotations) on Item Drone.
-- Renamed Armor Crystal to Chestplate and gave it a new model and lore.
-- Renamed Armor Prism to Lens of Order and improved its model.
-- Character models are now set to read/write enabled (stops some rare console spam).
-- For developers: NuGet config is now localized (building project no longer requires end-user modification of system or directory NuGet config).
-- Updated TILER2 dependency to 7.3.2.